Last Updated: April 12, 2021

 The 5 Most Expensive AdWord (Google Ads) Keywords

-Phrases such as “insurance quotes,” “buy car insurance online,” and similar popular variations have an average cost per click of $54.91, making “insurance” the most expensive keyword Google Ads has to offer.
+When it comes to the average cost per click by industry, phrases such as “insurance quotes,” “buy car insurance online,” and similar popular variations have an average cost of $54.91 per click, making “insurance” the most expensive keyword Google Ads has to offer.

 32. The same goes for “mortgage.”

-A typical rate for keywords such as “refinance second mortgage” and “bad credit second mortgage” is $47.12 per click, making “mortgage” the second most expensive Google Ads word, according to the top pay per click advertising statistics.
+A typical rate for keywords such as “refinance second mortgage” and “bad credit second mortgage” is $47.12 per click, making “mortgage” the second most expensive Google Ads word, according to AdWords statistics.

 33. Third place among the most expensive Google Ads keywords category goes to “loans.”

 Keyword phrases such as “college loans” or “best consolidation loans” cost $44.28 per click.